saosebastiao/drv_frontend/README.md

 ## Managing State
 ----------------

 I strongly prefer to keep `Redux` out of my code.
 I don't like the design of the library, the massive amount of boilerplate that it uses to wire up components, and I don't like how you have to keep a large global state container, as that makes things very confusing once you get past a few items in your global state.
+Futhermore, it doesn't play nice with typescript, as it relies on a lot of the dynamic aspects of javascript.

 I use Mobx for state management because you really only need to know `@observer` and `@observable` to get things working.
 I can also quite easily keep the model (data store) as local as possible to the component.
 Notice, for example, that the `Model.ts` with all of the state for the `/partier/profile` default route is only referenced from the `src/partier-app/profile/default/` directory.
 There is no reason for other routes to be exposed to this data store, so it stays as close to the component as possible.